Who is Patrick McHenry, the interim House speaker? | KRDO

 By Jack Forrest, CNN

-(CNN) — The congressman temporarily leading the House of Representatives as interim speaker is a top ally of Kevin McCarthy, who was just ousted from the speaker’s chair.
+(CNN) — The congressman temporarily leading the House of Representatives as it searches for a new speaker was selected for the job by Rep. Kevin McCarthy before he was ousted from the speaker’s chair last week.

-Rep. Patrick McHenry of North Carolina on Tuesday became the speaker pro tempore and will preside over the vote and selection of the chamber’s next speaker after eight Republicans led by GOP Rep. Matt Gaetz joined Democrats in voting to remove McCarthy from the position.
+Rep. Patrick McHenry, as speaker pro tempore, is charged with presiding over the vote and selection of the chamber’s next speaker, a process that is expected to play out this week.
+The North Carolina Republican and members of his party face heightened pressure to coalesce behind a leader after the terrorist attack in Israel over the weekend – though as of Tuesday, two current candidates were far from the required votes needed to secure the gavel.

+Before eight Republicans joined Democrats to remove McCarthy as speaker, the California Republican was required to submit a confidential list to the clerk of people “in the order in which each shall act as Speaker pro tempore in the case of a vacancy,” according to House rules.
+With McCarthy suddenly out of his leadership job, the number one name on that list – in this case, McHenry – became the interim speaker.

 As speaker pro tempore, the Republican can only recess the House, adjourn the chamber and recognize speaker nominations.

-McCarthy as speaker was required to submit a confidential list to the clerk of people “in the order in which each shall act as Speaker pro tempore in the case of a vacancy,” according to House rules.
-With McCarthy suddenly out of his leadership job, the number one name on that list – in this case, McHenry – became the interim speaker.
+While committees may still operate, McHenry cannot bring bills or even nonbinding resolutions to the floor.

+The limits of the role complicate Congress’ next steps as President Joe Biden has said he intends to ask the body to approve more funding for Israel to help it defend its territory and people after the Hamas attack.

+McHenry in recent days has made clear to colleagues that his role is narrow and is only intended to help elect the next speaker of the House, and he’s maintained that even putting on the floor a resolution vowing support for Israel isn’t within its scope – even as some have raised the question.

+That means that the only way to move more funding for Israel is to elect a new speaker, something that remains in flux as neither Reps.
+Jim Jordan of Ohio nor Steve Scalise of Louisiana have locked down the votes needed to secure the gavel.
-McHenry, a strong ally of McCarthy’s, played a key role in successfully negotiating the California Republican’s speakership in January by chipping away at some of the same hardline conservatives that opposed McCarthy’s leadership on Tuesday.

-Under McCarthy, McHenry was also deployed as a top negotiator for House Republicans in securing an agreement with the White House to prevent the US from defaulting for the first time in history.
+A strong ally of McCarthy’s, McHenry played a key role in successfully negotiating the California Republican’s speakership in January by chipping away at some of the same hardline conservatives who opposed McCarthy’s leadership last week.
+Under McCarthy, he was also deployed as a top negotiator for House Republicans in securing an agreement with the White House to prevent the US from defaulting for the first time in history.

 Born in Gastonia, North Carolina, McHenry received a bachelor’s degree in history from Belmont Abbey College and started his career in politics in 1998 after launching a failed bid for the North Carolina state House of Representatives.